rapidspeciation/biodiversity_genomics_course/exercises/16_positive_selection_codeml.md

 ## Part one - model M0

 We will first specify a simple model (model_M0) with the same average dN/dS across all branches to infer the evolutionary rate and the general statistics of the gene family in general.
-The step is also useful to inspect the brach lengths and if codeml is a suitable tool for the dataset.
+The step is also useful to inspect the branch lengths and if codeml is a suitable tool for the dataset.
 Since most non-synonymous mutations are deleterious our hypothesis is that most genes will be under strong purifying selection.

 Start by organising the directory